 Dearborn is a larger medium-sized city located in the state of Michigan.
 With a population of 95,171 people and 24 constituent neighborhoods, Dearborn is the eighth largest community in Michigan.

-Unlike some cities, Dearborn isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dearborn are a mix of both white- and blue-collar jobs.
+Dearborn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dearborn is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Dearborn who work in office and administrative support (12.82%), sales jobs (12.21%), and management occupations (7.49%).

 Also of interest is that Dearborn has more people living here who work in computers and math than 95% of the places in the US.